Written by: Rachael Ryan

 The focus groups and product concept sessions have been helpful, but it’s time to find out more.
 What is it that each person wants from their beauty products or skincare routine in 2017.
 We know that 24% of women often use products and don’t get the results that they want from them.
 Isn’t it time to find out why and conduct widespread research to fully understand the industry and know how to best deal with the evolving marketplace.

-To find out more about Provoke Insights, sign up to our newsletters here!
+To find out more about Provoke Insights, sign up for our newsletters here!